stephanewerner/SPLUS_GalaxyClusterCatalogue/README.md

 # S-PLUS Galaxy Clusters and Groups Catalogue
-Here you can find the first version of the S-PLUS Galaxy Clusters and Groups Catalogue using PzWav.
+Here you can find the first version of the S-PLUS Galaxy Clusters and Groups Catalogue using PzWav (Werner et al. 2022).
 We ran PzWav using S-PLUS DR1 data.
-There was an analysis of membership and new cluster detections for clusters with S/N>5.0, so for these clusters we have additional information as R_{200}, M_{200}, number of members etc.
+There was an analysis of membership and new cluster detections for clusters with S/N>5.0, so for these clusters we have additional information as R<sub>200</sub>, M<sub>200</sub>, number of members etc.

 # About the files